Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: Criterion for stable parahoric bundles on

-Recall for an orthogonal bundle $(\tilde{V},\tilde{q})$ on $\PP^1$ the {\it Mumford invariant} $\mu(\tilde{V})$ is defined as $h^0(\tilde{V}(-1)) mod 2$ (cf \cite[Mumford, page 184]{mumford}) which is invariant under deformations of orthogonal bundles. \begin{defi} We say that two orthogonal bundles $E_0$ and $E_1$ can be deformed into each other if there is a connected complex space $T$, an orthogonal bundle on $\PP^1 \times T$ and two points $x, y \in T$ such that $E|_{\PP^1 \times \{ x \}} \simeq E_0$ and $E|_{\PP^1 \times \{ y \}} \simeq E_1$. \end{defi} We also recall \begin{thm} \cite[Hulek]{hulek} Two orthogonal bundles of rank at least 3 can be deformed into each other if and only if they have the same Mumford invariant. \end{thm} Another reference for the above is A.Ramanathan \cite[iii) of 9.5.1 and 9.5.2]{ramdef} for type $B_l$ and $D_l$.
-This means that every orthogonal bundle on $\PP^1$ is deformable to either the trivial bundle or $\cO(1)\oplus \cO(-1) \oplus \cO^{n-2}$.
+A.Ramanathan proved \cite[iii) of 9.5.1 and 9.5.2]{ramdef} for type $B_l$ and $D_l$ that every orthogonal bundle on $\PP^1$ is deformable to either the trivial bundle or $\cO(1)\oplus \cO(-1) \oplus \cO^{n-2}$.
 For the symplectic case, A.Ramanathan \cite[9.7, iii)]{ramdef} has proved that the trivial bundle on $\PP^1$ is rigid.
 This means that any symplectic bundle can be deformed to the trivial bundle.

-In \cite{grothorth} Grothendieck proved that a vector bundle $\tilde{V}$ on $\PP^1$ has upto isomorphism atmost one structure as an orthogonal bundle.
-Thus the obvious necessary condition $\tilde{V} \simeq \tilde{V}^*$ also becomes sufficient.